 And so it plays out like a bourree and is about as interesting.
-Stalin being a carnival of monstrous excess provides Podhoretz with a greased runway to launch his assault on the Jews of New York who were pro Left and anti-kapital and Roth, desperate to escape the violent provincialism of his corner of the tribe jumps at the chance to throw facts and context overboard, along with his conscience, and gives Commentary a jaw-shattering blowjob by writing a reactionary piece of White shuck and jive that says the world’s going to hell in a handbasket and the barbarians are at the gates.
+Stalin being a carnival of monstrous excess provides Podhoretz with a greased runway to launch his assault on the (some of the) Jews of New York, who were pro Left and anti-kapital and Roth, desperate to escape the violent provincialism of his corner of the tribe jumps at the chance to throw facts and context overboard, along with his conscience, and gives Commentary a jaw-shattering blowjob by writing a reactionary piece of White shuck and jive that says the world’s going to hell in a handbasket, and the barbarians are at the gates.
 Except, he’s too smart and too well read to actually believe what he’s writing and instead, The Ink suspects, he was not guilty of being a reactionary goon, he was guilty of pretending to be a reactionary goon because it looked good on his resume.
 And isn’t that just the perfect Rothian gambit.
 The ghost writer as ghost writer who has pulled off a great heist by pretending to be a writer named Philip Roth.

-And so what we have is essentially the same atavistic shit pile with continuity – and Podhoretz went on peddling it right up until he and Benito Giuliani were trying to pretend either that Giuliani would be president or that Trump had a brain big enough to hold onto more than one idea at the same time and would, they hoped, be their useful idiot and establish a police state and/or drop an atom bomb on Iran… thus provoking a crisis that by necessity required the establishment of…a police state.
+And so what we have is essentially the same atavistic shit pile with continuity – and Podhoretz went on peddling it right up until he and Benito Giuliani were trying to pretend either that Giuliani would be president, or that Trump had a brain big enough to hold onto more than one idea at the same time and would, they hoped, be their useful idiot and establish a police state and/or drop an atom bomb on Iran… thus provoking a crisis that by necessity required the establishment of…a police state.
 And contemporary writers and journalists can invoke Roth as an authority and lament the absence of contrary visions without mentioning anything that might turn the spotlight on the absence of their social conscience.